-Our suite of software applications is comprised of eight distinct data management software applications, all of which share our Common Technology Engine.
-Each application (other than Data Classification and QNet) can be used individually or in combination with other applications of our unified suite.
+Simpana is comprised of five distinct data and information management software application modules, all of which share our Common Technology Engine.
+Each application module can be used individually or in combination with other application modules from our single platform suite.
 The following table summarizes the components of our unified suite: